Reading & Summaries

 - What questions do you have about this week’s reading?

 - The name “Jacob” means “deceiver.”
-What are two occasions in which Jacob lived up to his name?
+What are two instances in which Jacob lived up to his name?

 - Isaac followed his father’s example of lying.
 Look up Ephesians 6:4 and Proverbs 22:6.
-How does it affect you to know that your children (if any) are likely to follow your example?
+How does it affect you to know that others (especially your children or future children, if any) are likely to follow your example?

-- Write a few paragraphs on what this week’s reading teaches us about the importance of choosing a Christian spouse.
+- Writing Assignment — Write a few paragraphs about the wisdom of God’s word concerning marriage.
+What does this week’s reading teach us about the importance of choosing a Christian spouse?
 Consider the marriages of Abraham, Isaac, Jacob, and Esau.
 What is the basis on which 2 Corinthians 6:14 forbids Christians to marry non-Christians?
 What does 1 Corinthians 7:10-16 teach us about someone who is already married to a non-Christian?
 How does Ephesians 5:22-33 help us to understand the sacredness of marriage?